 The cottage is strictly no smoking.

 We know that you would like to bring your dog/s with you, and the ferries are all dog-friendly.
 Our policy is to ask you to please let us know if you are bringing a dog and we will advise you if you have any questions.
 The cottage, though comfortable and spacious for two adults, does not have a scullery, or a drying-off room, so you do need to bear this in mind.
-We will accept one large dog or two small, but ask that they are not allowed on the sofas or the bed and that you do ‘de-doggify’ the cottage at the end of your stay.
+We will accept one large dog or two small, but ask that they are not allowed on the sofas or the bed and that you do ‘de-doggify’ the cottage and garden at the end of your stay.
 There is no extra charge for you to bring your dog.